1.Slaying the traitor Macdonawld

 14.Macbeth lets ambition corrupt him immediately upon learning that he has become the new Thane of Cawdor.
 The fact that one of the witches' prophecies comes true makes him hungry for the rest.
 Banquo, however, is very distrusting of the witches' because they are evil beings.
 He won't put much stock into what they have said just yet because he's concerned about the reprecussions.

+15. Macbeth and Lady Macbeth are very interesting in so far as they are quite ambivalent.
+Lady Macbeth admires her husband but also triggers his downfall.
+Lady Macbeth encourages her husband to slay Duncan.
 This event is pivotal and needs to be stressed if we really want to understand the whole concatenation of this wonderful yet mysterious play.
 Lady Macbeth symbolizes evil, Macbeth symbolizes gullibility.
 In short the relationships between Macbeth and Lady Macbeth can be construed as a mixture of cruelty, anger and admiration.

 Part Two